Kramin42/Kramell/dieselrobin/rules.md

 regular mission score dropped.
 Any bonus missions completed by this character are still worth points.

+(TBA, I don't like this complex formula)
 3\*highest regular score + min(2\*2nd highest regular score, 21) + Tier 1 completed\*2 + Tier 2 completed\*4 + Tier 3 completed\*6

 Max score: 51 + 21 + 6 + 12 + 18 = 108

 ### Ties

+(TBA, not sure about MuCK as a tiebreaker)
 In the event that two or more teams have the same final mission score, each team will create a new account and start a MuCK.
 You may not abandon Xom at any point during a tiebreaker, and once you die, it's game over dude.
 No restarts on